barlog-m/spt-andern/README.md

 `season` set season, can be winter, spring, summer and autumn.

 `seasonRandom` season set randomly after every raid.

+Set `season` and `seasonRandom` both to false disable any season manipulation by this mod.

 `disableBtr` disables BTR on all maps.